Muckle–Wells syndrome: Causes

 Muckle-Wells syndrome occurs when a mutation in the NLRP3 gene leads to increased activity of the protein NLRP3 (cryopyrin).
 This protein is partly responsible for the body's response to damage or infection.
 During these states, a cytokine called interleukin 1β is produced by an innate immune cell known as a macrophage.
 This cytokine interacts with a receptor on the surface of other immune cells to produce symptoms of inflammation such as fever, arthritis, and malaise.
 Increased activity of cryopyrin leads to an increase in interleukin 1β, which in turn leads to inflammation all throughout the body with the associated symptoms.

 Diagnosis

-Diagnosis is based off of symptoms and can be confirmed via genetic testing.
+Diagnosis is based on symptoms and can be confirmed via genetic testing.
 However, not all patients have a mutation with the CIAS1 or NLRP3 gene.